MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare.md

 In the online version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)], data is compressed using the SQL Server data compression feature.
 This condition means that the data size in your on-premises database might not match the data size when migrated to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service.
 For more information on estimating the compressed size of your data, see [Estimating the data size in your Business Central online tenant](./cloud-migration-estimate-compressed-data-size.md).

-## Plan advanced migration strategies
+## Plan advanced migration approach

 It's important to have a solid migration strategy in place to ensure a smooth transition.
 Most migrations can run from the on-premises production database with minimal downtime for end users.
 However, for especially large migrations, it might be better to run migration from a backup of the on-premises database deployed as Azure SQL Database.
 Doing migrations this way improves migration speeds and minimizes performance loss and downtime on the on-premises production database.